Services & Online Business Tools I Use and Recommend

-Conditional widget allows you to show a specific widget on a specific page or category.
-It’s great if you have an offer related to a specific content or audience.
+Conditional Widget allows you to show a specific widget on a specific page or category.
+It’s great if you have an offer related to specific content or audience.

 Media Library assistant saved my sanity as it allows me to add tag and categories to all images uploaded to the website.

 1 – Canva Color Palette – Upload a photo you like to create a color palette from it.